Pirate-MIDI/Pirate-MIDI-BridgeOS/README.md

-# Bridge6 & Bridge4
+# Pirate MIDI Bug Tracking
-Forum for reporting bugs &amp; issues in Bridge6 or Bridge4 firmware - open for public contributions
+Forum for reporting bugs &amp; issues in Pirate MIDI devices - open for public contributions
 ### (for Desktop app bugs, please use [This Separate Page](www.piratemidi.com))